 The Registrar of Titles, the Registrar of Deeds and Transfers and any other person or authority required or authorised under a law of the State to register or record transactions affecting assets or liabilities, or documents relating to such transactions, must, on application under this section accompanied by a certificate issued under section 30, register or record in an appropriate manner the transfer or transfers to which the certificate relates.

-[Section 31 inserted by No. 39 of 2011 s.
+[Section 31 inserted: No. 39 of 2011 s.
 11.]

 32. Exemption from State tax